domeengine/dome/docs/modules/graphics.md

-Graphics
+graphics
 =============

-The graphics module provides utilities for drawing to the screen.
+The `graphics` module provides utilities for drawing to the screen.

 It contains the following classes: